vain0x/milone-lang/docs/binary_package.md

     - `LICENSE`
     - `README.md`

-## Generated files by installation
+## Generated Files by Installation

 Installation script should place these files (and these files only):